tillbiskup/evedataviewer/docs/installing.rst

 .. important::

-    This section assumes the eveviewer package to be available officially from the Python Package Index (PyPI), what is not (yet) the case.
+    This section assumes the evedataviewer package to be available officially from the Python Package Index (PyPI), what is not (yet) the case.
 Hence, for the time being, you need to install it via pip using a local path:

     .. code-block:: bash

-        pip install <path/to/eveviewer>
+        pip install <path/to/evedataviewer>

     Besides that, all other information on this page is still valid.

-Installing the eveviewer package is as simple as installing any other Python package, as eveviewer is available from the `Python Package Index (PyPI) <https://www.pypi.org/>`_.
+Installing the evedataviewer package is as simple as installing any other Python package, as evedataviewer is available from the `Python Package Index (PyPI) <https://www.pypi.org/>`_.
 Simply open a terminal on your computer and type:

 .. code-block:: bash

-    pip install eveviewer
+    pip install evedataviewer

-This will install the eveviewer package (and all its dependencies) on your computer.
+This will install the evedataviewer package (and all its dependencies) on your computer.

 Of course, you need to have Python (and pip) installed before you can use the above command, and it is always advisable to install packages in a **virtual environment** of their own.